 Katherine developed the APW Series in 2011 and has annually presented the three-part course for Carnegie Library of Pittsburgh-Nonprofit Resource Center.
 APW enables participants to understand guidelines and prepare proposals requested by most funders, using the Common Grant Application Format as a reference.
-Participants learn how to develop a pre-proposal plan, research funders, make initial inquiries, and prepare narrative, budget and attachments for both mailed proposals and online applications with limited character space.
+Participants learn how to develop a pre-proposal plan, research and apply to multiple funders, make initial inquiries, and prepare narrative, budget and attachments for both mailed proposals and online applications with limited character space.
 See the full description below.

 Participant evaluations stated the "best parts" were: "Presenter was very engaging and informative, brought up realistic and helpful scenarios...her ability to connect with people in addition to learning about proposal writing...highly interactive and use of examples helped to conceptualize the process...spreadsheets for prospective funders, budget and sustainability plan, takeaway tools and Gantt Chart...cooperative small group exercises to develop proposals...wealth of Katherine's experience and her willingness to share it."